ballance/email-ready/README.md

 3. Will email providers trust your emails?
 PARTIALLY
 4. Is your email encrypted during delivery?
 YES

-RISK LEVEL: MODERATE RISK (75/100)
+RISK LEVEL: MODERATE RISK
+Health Score: 75 out of 100 points (75%)

 PROBLEMS FOUND:
 1. Missing email authentication.
 Your emails might go to spam folders.